 If you’re Malaysian and new to investing, you’re probably wondering how to buy shares in Malaysia and open a Malaysian brokerage account.
-Or you could be a foreigner who wants to invest directly through a Malaysian brokerage firm and you’re thinking about which Malaysian brokerage to go with.
+Or you could be a foreigner who wants to invest directly through a Malaysian brokerage and you’re thinking about which one to go with.

 Let me explain the difference between a CDS account and a nominee account: